stacklane/docs/🗄/Article/endpoints/assets.md

 A `.css` file may be included anywhere, however in general we recommend SCSS (`.scss`) files due to the additional capabilities offered.
-There are performance benefits to SCSS in addition to its functionality &mdash;
-SCSS inherently supports combining many files into one, as well as minification.
+There are performance benefits to SCSS in addition to its functionality -- SCSS inherently supports combining many files into one, as well as minification.

 # JS {#js}